For the latest updates, please refer to our newest guide instead:

 Receives support patches and security updates

-iOS 15 and earlier
+iOS 17 and earlier

-No security updates
+No support or security updates

 Security updates and USC information security